shengbinmeng/ChromeShell/README.md

 	ninja -C out/Release chrome_shell_apk

-### Prepare src and manifest file
+### Copy src, res, and manifest file

 Make a directory chromeshell/ChromeShell where the project will stay in.
-Then copy chromium/src/chrome/android/shell/java/src/ to chromeshell/ChromeShell/src/, and copy chromium/src/out/Release/gen/chrome\_shell\_manifest/AndroidManifest.xml to be chromeshell/ChromeShell/AndroidManifest.xml.
+Then copy chromium/src/chrome/android/shell/java/src/ to be chromeshell/ChromeShell/src/, copy chromium/src/chrome/android/shell/res/ to be chromeshell/ChromeShell/res/, and copy chromium/src/out/Release/gen/chrome\_shell\_manifest/AndroidManifest.xml to be chromeshell/ChromeShell/AndroidManifest.xml.

 ### Create the Android project